 - Cut the recipe below in half if you will not be serving a large party.

-- 1 19 oz block of medium-firm or “momen” tofu
+1 (19-ounce) block of medium-firm or “momen” tofu

-- 1 Tbsp kinako (roasted soy bean flour)
+1 tablespoon kinako (roasted soybean flour)

-- 1 Tbsp granulated sugar
+1 tablespoon granulated sugar

-- Remove tofu from the package, and discard water.
+Remove tofu from the package, and discard water.

 In a large bowl, combine Mochiko and tofu.
 Using your hands, gently knead the ingredients together to create a soft dough.
 A mixing spoon or fork might also work, but using your hands is much faster and will prevent over kneading the dough.
 Add 1 to 2 tablespoons water, as needed, to help incorporate the mixture if needed.
 Note, the dough will appear slightly lumpy and crumbly; it does not need to be smooth.

-- Bring a medium pot of water to boil.
+Bring a medium pot of water to boil.

 Using your hands, make small teaspoon size balls and slightly flatten them to create mochi that look like mini pancakes.
 Note, the mochi cooks more evenly if flattened versus a round shape.

 Cook about 6 mochi at a time, without crowding the pot.
 Boil the mochi for about 3 minutes until the mochi floats to the top of the water.
 Continue to cook the mochi for an additional 4 to 6 minutes until cooked through.
 The texture of the cooked mochi will be chewy and dense.
 Repeat.

-In a small bowl, combine kinako (roasted soy bean flour) with sugar.
+In a small bowl, combine kinako (roasted soybean flour) with sugar.
 Adjust the sugar to your desired sweetness.

-- While warm, immediately serve the tofu mochi.
+While warm, immediately serve the tofu mochi.
 Generously drizzle mochi with sweetened kinako powder.
 Optionally, drizzle honey on top.
 Best if enjoyed immediately as the mochi will begin to harden as it cools.
 Reheat in microwave to soften as necessary.